Xilinx/ml-suite/examples/caffe/REST/README.md

    python app.py --caffemodel /opt/models/caffe/bvlc_googlenet/bvlc_googlenet.caffemodel --prototxt xfdnn_auto_cut_deploy.prototxt --synset_words /home/mluser/CK-TOOLS/dataset-imagenet-ilsvrc2012-aux/synset_words.txt --port 5000
    ```

-You can switch the above command to running in the background, and you can use a CURL command perform inference on an input image, passed to the REST inference server
+You can switch the above command to running in the background, and you can use a CURL command perform inference on an input image, passed to the REST inference server.
+Note that you wont just type the inference server URL on the browser, but only use the command line options shown below to pass an input image to classify.
+Feel free to take this as a starting point and modify as needed for your inference server needs.

 ### Classification (Sending sample image requests to the Inference Server)

    ```
-   curl -X POST -F image=@$HOME/CK-TOOLS/dataset-imagenet-ilsvrc2012-val-min/ILSVRC2012_val_00000001.JPEG 'http://localhost:5000/predict
+   curl -X POST -F image=@$HOME/CK-TOOLS/dataset-imagenet-ilsvrc2012-val-min/ILSVRC2012_val_00000001.JPEG 'http://localhost:5000/predict'
    ```

 There is also a python script in the same directory to do the same: